Waviz-Team/Waviz/README.md

 ## How to use

 ### Input
 The purpose of the Input class is to help initialize an audio analyzer as well as identify the different types of audio/signals.
-The Input Class takes in one optional argument: a callback.
+The Input Class takes in two optional argument: a callback and an audioContext.
 The callback (tailored for an audio analyzer) must be initialized in order to use the other methods.
+The audioContext should only be passed if an audio context has already been set up.
+Otherwise, our Input class will create an audioContext by default for the user.

 ### Methods
 **connectAudioSource():** A router that takes in an audioSource as an argument.
 This will route the audio to correct managers that we have pre-defined.
 The current audio supported are: